artemkv/artemkv.github.io/relational_dbs.md

 - The relational databases are all designed to align with how the disks operate.
 This is why they also manage their memory in minimal units, called **pages** or **blocks**
 - The typical size of a page is 8K (SQL Server, PostgreSQL, with Oracle allowing pages to be 2K, 4K, 8K or 16K)
 - The pages need to be read into memory to be usable. **Buffer pool** (or **buffer cache**) is an area in main memory where databases store pages read from disk.
 Each **buffer** can fit exactly one page (plus page header)
-- The amount of data stored on disk can largely exceed the available memory
+- The amount of data stored on disk can largely exceed the available memory (or at least, this was almost universally true in the past.
+Today, you could arguably fit most of the real life databases in memory, if you wanted)
 - So the buffer pool acts as a cache for most frequently/recently accessed data.
 The gamble is: most of the user-driven data fetches and writes will require the same pages
 - To ensure that there are enough free buffers, a dedicated process is responsible for writing dirty buffers to disk, which allows them to be re-used for different pages (_The lazywriter_ in SQL Server, _The background writer_ in PostgreSQL etc.)
 - All databases rely on some variation of LRU (least recently used) algorithm to know when to evict a page from memory
 - The page header is typically used to keep the information about the time the page was referenced, together with _is_dirty_ flag

+### Why not OS paging?

+- OS can flush dirty pages at any time, which would break the transactional guarantees
+- DBMS does not know which pages are in memory.
+This is completely hidden by OS.
+OS simply blocks a thread on page fault to give you an illusion of large memory space.
+This means DBMS threads would be getting blocked by OS all the time
+- If DBMS didn't control loading of a page, it would need to handle SIGBUS (access to an invalid address) at any time
+- Data contention on access to OS page table.
+If DBMS manages its own page table, it needs to be mutually exclusive only with itself

 ## Write-Ahead Log (WAL)